10 Ways to Improve Bone Health

 Too much sodium (dietary salt) can cause you to excrete excessive amounts of calcium in your urine, depriving your bones of this important nutrient.
 For better bone health, it's also important to avoid drinking too much alcohol, which can inhibit bone formation.
 To lower your sodium consumption, limit canned, processed, and fast foods.
 If you choose to drink alcohol, drink in moderation.
 For women, moderate drinking is no more than 1 drink per day, equal to 12 fluid ounces of beer, 5 fluid ounces of wine, or 1.5 ounces of distilled spirits.

 Soak up some sunshine.

-Time in the sun helps your skin make vitamin D, a fat-soluble vitamin that is essential for the absorption of calcium and for good bone health.
+Time in the sun helps your skin make vitamin D, a nutrient that is essential for the absorption of calcium and for good bone health.
 Unfortunately, most people don't get enough.
 "Many use sunscreen, so while you're saving your skin, you're also blocking your ability to make vitamin D," Schneider says.
 Adults under the age of 70 need 600 IUs of vitamin D, while those over 70 require 800 IUs, according to the Institute of Medicine.
 You can get some from vitamin D-fortified milk, egg yolks, and fatty fish such as wild salmon, but the amount in food is limited.
 To find out if you're vitamin-D deficient, ask your doctor for a blood test.